Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends

 Thank you to everyone who contributed to the Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends!

-Because of you, this lifesaving technology will be available to help pets in Tennessee and beyond.
+Because of you, this lifesaving technology is now available to help pets in Tennessee and beyond.

 Special thanks to the Phillips and Zander families for their contributions, in Sandee and Gracie's honor.

-The Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends will be the only dialysis machine in the state for pets in Tennessee, northern Alabama and Kentucky.
-Frankie’s Friends will own the equipment and has chosen BluePearl Veterinary Partners in Franklin as the host hospital.
+The Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends is the only dialysis machine in the state for pets in Tennessee, northern Alabama and Kentucky.
+Frankie’s Friends owns the equipment and has chosen BluePearl Veterinary Partners in Franklin as the host hospital.
 Patients will be treated without charge for equipment usage.
 Ancillary costs will be charged per the hospital’s pricing structure.

 The drive to acquire the dialysis machines and establish a dialysis unit in Tennessee began after Dr. Margaret Phillips, a Nashville based veterinarian’s dog, Sandee, was struck with heatstroke, which caused her kidneys to completely shut down.
 Dialysis would have given veterinarians the opportunity to continue to provide Sandee aggressive supportive care in the hope that her kidney function would recover.